 Zone X: Areas determined to be outside 500-year floodplain

-Zone D: Areas of undermined, but possible flood hazards
+Zone D: Areas of undetermined, but possible flood hazards

 Obstruction.
 Includes, but is not limited to, any dam, wall, wharf, embankment, levee, dike, pile, abutment, protection, excavation, channelization, bridge, conduit, culvert, building, wire, fence, rock, gravel, refuse, fill, structure, vegetation or other material in, along, across or projecting into any regulated watercourse which may alter, impede, retard or change the direction and/or velocity of the flow of water, or due to its location, its propensity to snare or collect debris carried by the flow of water or its likelihood of being carried downstream.